dkr290/neovim-config/README.md

 sudo apt install ripgrep
 sudo apt install unzip
 sudo apt install xclip
+#install npm if it is not installed
+# in ubuntu 24.04 sudo apt install -y python3-venv

 ####sudo apt install  luarocks lua5.1 ##only needed by rest-vim it is depricated
 #### also for this plugin we need in telescope.lua